MeadowlarkDAW/rainout/DESIGN_DOC.md

     process_handler: P,
     error_handler: E,
 ) -> Result<StreamHandle<P, E>, RunConfigError> {
-    ...
+    platform::run(config, options, process_handler, error_handler)
 }

-// This struct contains a handle to the actual stream.
+/// The handle to a running audio/midi stream.
-//
+///
-// When this gets dropped, the stream should also automatically stop.
-This is the
+// When this gets dropped, the stream (audio thread) will automatically stop.
+This
-// intended way for the user to stop a stream. pub struct StreamHandle<P: ProcessHandler, E: ErrorHandler> {
+/// is the intended method for stopping a stream. pub struct StreamHandle<P: ProcessHandler, E: ErrorHandler> {
     ...
 }

 impl<P: ProcessHandler, E: ErrorHandler> StreamHandle<P, E> {
-    // Returns the actual configuration of the running stream.
+    /// Returns the actual configuration of the running stream.
+This may differ
-    //
-    // The user should also use this method to see if there were any errors
-    // with the configuration like a missing port or midi device. pub fn stream_info(&self) -> &StreamInfo {
+    /// from the configuration passed into the `run()` method. pub fn stream_info(&self) -> &StreamInfo {
         ...
     }

-    // The user can call this to change the audio port configuration while the
+    /// Change the audio port configuration while the audio thread is still running.
-    // audio thread is still running.
-Support for this will depend on the
+    /// Support for this will depend on the backend.
-    // backend.
-    //
+    ///
-    // If the given config is invalid, an error will be returned with no
+    /// If the given config is invalid, an error will be returned with no
-    // effect on the running audio thread. pub fn change_audio_port_config(
+    /// effect on the running audio thread. pub fn change_audio_port_config(
         &mut self,
         audio_in_ports: Option<Vec<String>>,